satishbabu/terraform/readme.md

 # Terraform - getting started
+Followed the YouTube video from GK at https://www.youtube.com/watch?v=5_DHR5wVVRo

 ## Terraform Installation & Setup:
 1. Install terraform from Ubuntu on WSL.
 Get the link from browser by searching for terraform package